Stretch Accelerated Composition (STACC)

 STACC is ideal for students who:

-- are currently in English 400 and passing;
+- Is currently placed in English 100;

 STACC aims to compress the time-to-completion of Freshman Composition for those students who initially place into developmental sequences.
 STACC also offers an extra semester of support for students who place into English 1A but who wish to enroll in 2-semester for more time to develop their research, writing, and critical thinking skills.